tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapis_quickstart_stoplight.md

 7. You can seamlessly switch between Form and Code views.
 Try adding a word in the Form view, switch to the Code view and find it, then remove it from the Code view and see how it updates in the Form view.
 Here's a short video clip showing this:

     {% if site.format == "kindle" or site.format == "pdf" %}
-This content doesn't embed well in print, as it contains YouTube videos.
-Please go to https://idratherbewriting.com/learnapidoc/pubapis_openapis_quickstart_stoplight.html to view the content.
+*Note: This content doesn't embed well in print, as it contains YouTube videos.
+Please go to [https://idratherbewriting.com/learnapidoc/pubapis_openapis_quickstart_stoplight.html] to view the content.*
     {% endif %}

     {% if site.format == "web" %}